Table of Contents

 Saws come in all shapes and types, and each model has its own purpose, including tile saws, which, as the name indicates, are used to cut this brittle material easily, comfortably, and safely.
 Granted, when it comes to the design, tile saws are pretty similar to regular circular saws, but they do have some differences.
-For instance, they use diamond, rather than carbide, blades.
+For instance, they use a diamond, rather than carbide, blades.
 They also hold the cutting surface over a cooling pan of water to avoid breaking the tiles.

 As with any other power tool, it’s essential to take your time and choose the best tile saw.
 There are several factors to consider when picking a tile saw, which we’ll break down later on in our buying guide; but for now, here goes our list of the best tile saws that you can get today.